 - IRP/IFTA requirements for vehicles are temporarily suspended for vehicles engaged in disaster relief efforts.

-- Arkansas Dep’t of Finance and Administration, News Releases (September 15, 2017)
+- Arkansas Dep’t of Finance and Administration: Tax Filing Deadline Extended for Florida Taxpayers (September 13, 2017)

 - Taxpayers residing in Texas and Florida counties which have been designated as federally declared disaster areas have until January 31, 2018 to file any Arkansas tax return.
 This includes individual income and corporate income, which are due on or after August 23, 2017.